ibuddieat/zk_libcod/doc/added_dvars.md

   * `fs_library`
     * Type: String
     * Default: ""
-    * Effect: Defines the relative path to the manymaps library - a folder, that is supposed to contain map .iwd files.
+    * Effect: Defines the relative path to the manymaps library - a folder (relative to `[fs_homepath]/[fs_game]`), that is supposed to contain map .iwd files.
 If set to an empty string (as by default), the server uses `[fs_homepath]/[fs_game]/Library`.
 This is an optional feature, the library folder does not have to exist for a server to operate correctly.
   * `g_mantleBlockEnable`
     * Type: Boolean
     * Default: True